AFeese/NoteTaker/README.md

 ## Installation:
 ### Use the following instruction to install:

-App is deployed to Heroku.
+App is deployed to Heroku here: https://afeese-note-taker.herokuapp.com/.
 If choosing to use from terminal, open terminal and run
 ```node server.js```

 Then in browser, search